 A: There may be penalties and fines and you can be prosecuted for tax evasion by the Income Tax Department.
 Compliance is crucial.

-The Future of Cryptocurrency in India
+Long Haul of Cryptocurrency in India

 Conclusion